Skip to main content

 VA Disability for Gastrointestinal Disorders & Digestive Diseases

-VA Service Connection for Ulcerative Colitis
+Direct Service Connection for Ulcerative Colitis

 • An in-service event, injury, or illness;

-• A current diagnosis by a medical professional;
+• A current diagnosis of UC by a medical professional;

 • A medical nexus, or link, between your in-service event, injury, or illness and your current diagnosis.

-To support the veteran’s claim for service connection, the veteran may submit lay evidence.
+To support the veteran’s claim for service connection, the veteran may also submit lay evidence.
 Lay evidence, or lay statements, can be written by the veteran or anyone who knows the veteran and can speak to their condition.
 Importantly, lay evidence may also be submitted by fellow service members.

-Secondary Service Connection and Ulcerative Colitis
+Secondary Service Connection for Ulcerative Colitis

 secondary service-connected disability is a disability that resulted from a condition that is already service-connected.
 In claims for secondary service connection, proving a nexus is especially important.